catamphetamine/anychan/README.md

 There're [some very minor bugs](https://github.com/catamphetamine/captchan/blob/master/docs/makaba.md) for `2ch.hk` caused by its `makaba` engine.

-The lists of threads/comments are implemented via a "[Virtual Scroller](https://github.com/catamphetamine/virtual-scroller)" which results in an enormous performance boost but at the same time [doesn't support some native in-browser features](https://github.com/catamphetamine/virtual-scroller#search-focus-management) such as "Find on page" or "Tab" key navigation or "screen readers".
+The lists of threads/comments are implemented via a "[Virtual Scroller](https://github.com/catamphetamine/virtual-scroller)" which results in great performance boost but at the same time [doesn't support some native in-browser features](https://github.com/catamphetamine/virtual-scroller#search-focus-management) such as "Find on page" or "Tab" key navigation or "screen readers".

 ## Develop